Installation and Setup

 "Thinking is the hardest work of all.
 That's why so few people do it."

 "Whether contained in an actual A3 report or not, you can begin to think of conversations that contain this thinking as centering around a kind of 'virtual A3', where discussants frame their thinking carefully for their listeners, share information to gain mutual understanding with objectivity and respect, and exchange and obtain consensus through vigorous debate as plans are then laid and implementation undertaken.
-Thorough reflection ensures that the loop is closed, lessons learned, and the process started anew." ~ John Shook, author of 'Managing to Learn' |
+Thorough reflection ensures that the loop is closed, lessons learned, and the process started anew."

 When everyone knows what someone means when they say "Let's do an A3", it frees people up to focus on the roots of problems — without needing to reinvent new ways of working together